How to Resize an Interior Composite Hollow Core Door

 Have you ever needed to resize an interior composite hollow core door?
 More often than you may realize, a standard replacement interior composite hollow core door, from your local home supply store, will need resizing to fit an existing door frame.
 Standard interior door widths typically vary from 24" - 36" wide by 80" tall.
 Allowing for a threshold, carpeted or tiled floor, you may only need 77" or so.
 Shortening these doors is a relatively simple process, providing you have about half an hour and access to the right tools.

-![]() 1.
-Transfer the measurement to the door, after you have measured the frame opening and allowed for a threshold and carpeted, tiled or hardwood flooring.
+1. Transfer the measurement to the door, after you have measured the frame opening and allowed for a threshold and carpeted, tiled or hardwood flooring.
 Remove the excess from the bottom of the door, using a circular saw with an edge guide for a straight cut.
-To keep your cut parallel to the floor, clamp a straight edge to the door to guide the saw.
+For an angled cut, clamp a straight edge to the door, aligned with measurements taken from both to sides, to guide the saw.
+With enough practice, this can be done freehand.

 ![]() 2.
 Fold the cardboard back approximately 3/4 of an inch, if you have removed enough wood to expose the core, to allow for the wood trim you will need to replace.